Corebridge Financial Inc. (CRBG) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted for Corebridge Financial Inc. (CRBG) by analysts is $24.92, which is $4.92 above the current market price.
-The public float for CRBG is 159.53M, and at present, short sellers hold a 5.47% of that float.
-On November 01, 2023, the average trading volume of CRBG was 1.91M shares.
+The average price recommended by analysts for Corebridge Financial Inc. (CRBG) is $25.08, which is $4.48 above the current market price.
+The public float for CRBG is 159.42M and currently, short sellers hold a 5.48% of that float.
+On November 06, 2023, CRBG’s average trading volume was 1.97M shares.

 CRBG’s Market Performance